aidbar/projectmanagementsystem/README.md

 ### API Integration

-API integration is done using custom hooks and services defined in the `api` directory.
+API integration is done using custom hooks and services.
 These services handle HTTP requests and manage data fetching, caching, and synchronization with the backend.

 <p align="left">(<a href="#readme-top">back to top</a>)</p>